Docs

 useParams

 File Router supports parameters in URLs.
 You can define a parameter in the file name by creating a file or folder with the name enclosed in curly braces.
-For example, a file named views/user/{userId}.tsx or views/user/{userId}/@index.tsx will match the URL /user/123, and the userId parameter will be available in the component props.
+For example, a file named views/user/{userId}.tsx or views/user/{userId}/@index.tsx matches the URL /user/123, and the userId parameter is available in the component props.

 The parameter is accessible using the useParams hook from the react-router-dom package.